epam/syndicate-rule-engine/README.md

 will be used.

 The trigger for executing event-driven scans is a request from the client lambda received at the /event endpoint.
-The entire flow of deploying resources to a client account is described in the [documentation](src/cloudformation/README.md).

 Event-driven scans use rulesets that have the `event_driven` field set to `true`.